nhurion/ashurbanipal/README.md

 * [Travis](http://travis-ci.org/): continuous build/test hooked to gitHub.
 The .travis.yml file is for configuring travis;
 * [JDave](http://jdave.org/): BDD tool.
 Used to write tests as specifications, and ensure serializable session content.
 * [Selenium](http://seleniumhq.org/): Automated browser level integration tests.
 Just started with that.
+* [Cucumber](https://github.com/cucumber/cucumber-jvm): BDD.
+Allow you to write test scenario in plain English, or French,...
+40 languages supported.